link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 #### Refresh Token

 Following a successful user sign-in, the system generates a **long-lived refresh token**.
-This token, potentially valid for an extended duration such as a month, is securely stored by the authentication system.
+This token, potentially valid for an extended duration such as a month, is securely stored by the identity system.
-Concurrently, the user's client application (e.g., web browser or mobile app) is responsible for securely storing this refresh token locally.
+Concurrently, the user's client application (e.g., web browser or mobile app) also store this refresh token locally.

 ```d2
 shape: sequence_diagram